-Condition Monitoring (CM) and Computerized Maintenance Management Systems (CMMS) as part of Enterprise Resource Planning (ERP) systems and asset optimization have evolved and coexisted as separate disciplines with respect to information management.
-Here we examine the factors associated with the success of asset optimization, the impact of integrating CM and CMMS within the ERP system and the role of oil analysis in the process.
+Condition Monitoring and Computerized Maintenance Management Systems (CMMS) as part of Enterprise Resource Planning (ERP) systems and asset optimization have evolved and coexisted as separate disciplines with respect to information management.
+Here we examine the factors associated with the success of asset optimization, the impact of integrating Condition Monitoring and CMMS within the ERP system and the role of oil analysis in the process.

 Economic forces are dictating maximum output for minimum input.
 Companies that are achieving this goal successfully are those that are investing in the people and equipment required for effective asset management.
 In successful cases multi-disciplinary work forces manage profit centers incorporating various stages of the manufacturing and delivery process.
 Supported by reliability engineers and consultants, these profit center teams consist of business managers, operations personnel, maintenance personnel, and quality managers.
 The profit centers are accountable for the safe and efficient operation of their production area and the cradle to grave responsibility for the welfare of their equipment assets.
 To be successful these skilled team players must speak on common terms and work together to manage the utilization of machinery assets.

 The team is charged to accomplish the following objectives: